vt90/wellbeing-fork/src/app/doctor/README.md

 1. scenario: Any mandatory field is blank.
 Expected: Error message “<field name> is a required field.
 Please enter a valid input.” is displayed.
-2. Entered value is not in the proper format.
+2. scenario: Entered value is not in the proper format.
 Expected: Error message “The value entered in <field name> has incorrect format.
 Please correct the entered value“ is displayed.